AdobeDocs/commerce-cloud-service.en/help/cloud-guide/routes/server-side-includes.md

 ---
 title: Server-side includes
-description: Learn how to use server-side includes with Adobe COmmerce on cloud infrastructure.
+description: Learn how to use server-side includes with Adobe Commerce on cloud infrastructure.
 ---

 # Server-side includes